jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 until you’ve reviewed to start questions; consider the questions and working through the explanations as part of the learning process.
 There is only one score that matters: what you get on the exam.
 Practice problem scores don't count for anything.
+In fact, you probably remember better after the small emotional jolt of getting the answer wrong.
+I find that if I guess correctly, I'm relieved and may not pay as close attention to the explanation versus if I had gotten the answer wrong.
 If you're learning, you're headed in the right direction.

 Reviewing and accumulating all the random facts is just part of studying for an exam; another big part is learning how to make sense of all those facts and